New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 NZ Division OFP on the Move.
 Noel Kreegher Collection

 Lessons learned in the recent campaign identified the need for the New Zealand Division to have its own armoured element.
-This led to the converting of the 4th Infantry Brigade into the 4th New Zealand Armoured Brigade on 5 October 1942.[12]
+This led to converting the 4th Infantry Brigade into the 4th New Zealand Armoured Brigade on 5 October 1942.[12]
 [13] Concurrent with the reorganisation of the 2nd NZEF, the increased mechanisation of the battlefield saw the British Army reform its maintenance and repair organisations and form them into a single Corps of Electrical and Mechanical Engineers (EME) on 1 October 1942.[14]
 The EME assumed responsibility for all RAOC, ASC and Royal Engineer Workshops, Recovery Sections and LADs.
 New Zealand and Australia followed suit on 1 December 1942, followed by India on 1 May 1943 and Canada on 22 February 1944.
-The formation of the New Zealand Electrical and Mechanical Engineers (NZEME) saw the NZ OFP remain with the NZOC,[15] whilst assuming the additional responsibility for the provision of MT Spares to the ASC workshops which had transferred to NZEME, and the scaling of spares for the new armoured component of the Division.
+The formation of the New Zealand Electrical and Mechanical Engineers (NZEME) saw the NZ OFP remain with the NZOC [15] whilst assuming the additional responsibility for the provision of MT Spares to the ASC workshops, which had transferred to NZEME, and the scaling of spares for the new armoured component of the Division.

-• A Headquarters Holding Section – responsible for holding reserve stocks of all OFP Stores
+• A Headquarters Holding Section, responsible for holding reserve stocks of all OFP Stores.

-• An Infantry Section – responsible for serving the workshops and LAD’s both of the Infantry Brigades and Divisional troops with MT Stores, weapon spares and signal stores
+• An Infantry Section, responsible for serving the workshops and LADs of both the Infantry Brigades and Divisional troops with MT Stores, weapon spares, and signal stores.

 RAOC9